 For any home baker, it’s very important to know their own oven well in order to achieve success with any recipe, even my Best Macaron Recipe will only get you so far in achieving perfect macarons if you don't know how to adjust your oven properly for baking macarons.
 You will need to experiment under different baking conditions like rack position, temperature and bake time to find the optimal conditions for successful baking.
 When you learn to trust your oven, it will love you back ♥

 When I started making macarons, I was more concerned about feet development and just making sure that the macarons actually looked like macarons.
 Needless to say, I was not too picky back then.
 But as I baked more of them, I realized that all the faults like hollow shells, crispy over baked bodies etc. would actually manifest itself in its outer appearance.
 In other words, you are essentially showing the world all your macaron's faults just by its visual presentation.
 I started to demand more perfection from these little sweet treats.

-Even when you follow a macaron recipe religiously, you can still end up with ugly or underdeveloped macarons just because you used your oven incorrectly.
-Almost all the recipes I’ve ever read would simply teach you to bake the shells in the oven for so and so minutes at so and so temperature.
-It drove me crazy when I ended up with overly brown or undercooked macarons.
-It really drove me to experiement with my oven in order to get my macarons just right.
+Even when you follow a macaron recipe religiously, you can still end up with ugly or underdeveloped macarons simply because you used your oven incorrectly.
+Almost all the recipes I’ve come across only instructs to bake at a certain time and temperature on the middle rack.
+It drove me crazy when I ended up with overly brown or under cooked macarons.
+It led me to experiment with my oven in order to get my macarons just right.

-I’m not saying which method will work the best since all ovens are different.
+I'm not claiming to have the exact solution for you because all ovens are different.
 Every baker should know their own oven well.
-This post highlights the different ways to adjust your oven to perfect the baking process.
-You may need to use a combination of these adjustments to acheive the results you want depending on your own situation.
+This post highlights the different ways to adjust your own oven to perfect the baking process.
+You may need to use a combination of these adjustments to achieve the results you want depending on your own situation.